yonkov/highstarter/README.txt

 Requires at least: WordPress 4.4
 Tested up to: WordPress 5.3
 Requires PHP: 5.2.4
-Version: 1.1
+Version: 1.11
-Stable tag: 1.1
+Stable tag: 1.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: portfolio, blog, one-column, two-columns, right-sidebar, custom-colors, custom-menu, custom-logo, featured-images, footer-widgets, theme-options, threaded-comments, translation-ready

 == Description ==

 Kickstarter is a super lightweight starter theme developed by Atanas Yonkov in 2020.
 It doesn't use any frameworks, this makes it fast, simple, and easy to adapt to any design.
-This tiny theme uses minimum resources to to provide maximum results and the best possible user experience.
-It has extensive documentation which makes it accessible not only to WordPress developers but also to people with little or no coding experience at all.
-Option to pick between right sidebar layout or full-width.
+This tiny WordPress theme (30KB zip file excluding the header image and the screenshot!) uses minimum resources to provide maximum results and the best possible user experience.
+It has extensive documentation and a lot of options in the theme customizer, which makes it accessible not only to WordPress developers but also to people with little or no coding experience at all.
+Option to pick between right sidebar or full-width layout.
 Option to use a static Homepage.
-Beautiful paralax header image.
-Option to add custom header image, custom header banner, custom site icon and change theme accent colors from the theme customizer.
-The theme supports nested dropdown sub menus.
-Simple breadcrumbs and pagination is also implemented.
+Option to add custom header image, custom header call to action button, custom site icon and change theme accent colors from the theme customizer.
+The theme also offers a lot of options to customize the header image.
+Add parallax, image overlay or change the height of the header image with a single click.
+The theme supports nested dropdown sub menus, pagination and even breadcrumbs out of the box.
 Fully compatible with Gutenberg but also supports the good old Classic editor.

 == Installation ==